-Toolkit Item Brief Description Recommendations strategies, and where to get more information.
-Key Message: Help Spread the Word !
-Print and distribute or email flyers to parents.
-Offer parents the computer lab for completing the online survey.
-Use Robo calls to promote the survey.
-Social Media Reminders Suggestions for posting reminders on Facebook, Twitter, etc. Key Message: Your Opinion Matters!
+Toolkit Item Brief Description Recommendations Social Media Reminders Suggestions for posting reminders on Facebook, Twitter, etc. Key Message: Your Opinion Matters!
 We want to hear from you!
 Tweet the following at different points during the survey window: MD parents of children receiving special education services-we want to hear from you!
 Please take this survey.
 Your opinion matters!
 If your child receives special education services in MD, please take this survey.
 If your child receives special education services, you may have received a survey; return it to MDSE or complete it online.
 MD Special Education Parent Involvement Survey-please provide your feedback.
 Promotional Material Memo Summarizes the 5 types of materials for promoting the survey.
 Key Message: Ways you can help Distribute flyers Post web banners Use newsletter language Post reminders on social media Send teacher email

-The original fielding period for the surveys was February 5, 2018 to May 1, 2018.
+The original fielding period for the surveys was February 4, 2019 to May 17, 2019.
 Prior to the end of the survey administration period, each LSS and PA was contacted by phone and email.
 The coordinators were asked if they could, once again, connect with their parents to encourage them to complete the survey.
-The survey was then extended until May 18, 2018.
+The survey was then extended until May 31, 2019.